-At Circle In we talk a lot about our different journeys through pregnancy, parental leave and returning to paid work.
-We all understand the challenges along the way, but holding a volunteer position on parental leave is not usually one of these.
-Most of us are just flat out coping with home, family, health, relationships and keeping in touch with our workplace.
-There’s not much time left to volunteer at the kinder, school reading program, Little Aths or the swimming club, let alone being an unpaid hospital board member.
-Volunteering is usually not on the radar.
+At Circle In, we talk a lot about our different journeys of expecting a baby, parental leave, and returning to paid work.
+We all get the myriad of challenges along the way, but holding a volunteer position on parental leave isn’t usually on our radar.
+Most of us are just flat out coping with home, family, health, relationships, and keeping in touch with our workplace.
+There’s not much time left to volunteer at the school reading program or swimming club, let alone being an unpaid hospital board member.
 For most, there just isn’t enough time or energy to volunteer.
 But Nancy Panter recommends thinking again.

-Nancy’s volunteer position involves attending two meetings a month, and about four hours reading board documents.
+Nancy’s volunteer position involved attending two meetings a month, and about four hours of reading board documents.
 While she didn’t cancel these commitments, she did ask for special consideration.
-When her son, Toby, was three and a half weeks old, she attended a two-hour meeting by phone rather than in person.
-When he was four and a half weeks old she took him to a morning meeting where ‘luckily for me he slept for most of the meeting’.
-She found that the other board members were ‘extremely supportive’.
+When her son, Toby, was three-and-a-half weeks old, she attended a two-hour meeting by phone rather than in person.
+When he was four-and-a-half weeks old, she took him to a morning meeting where “luckily for me he slept for most of the meeting”.
+She found that the other board members were extremely supportive.